super-fz/super-fz/README.md

 - :trophy: Challenge Seeker
 - 🚀 Currently interested in **DevOps / Cloud / Security**
 - :email: How to reach me: **fz200024@gmail.com**

+:seedling: I like building projects that have a positive impact on society.
+I'm passionate about creating solutions that tackle humanitarian challenges and promote moral values.

+:earth_africa: My goal is to leverage technology to address real-world problems and contribute to a more ethical and inclusive world.